Angela8306/Sliding_Puzzle/README.md

 4x4 Sliding Puzzle Game made in pygame(python)

 All the images are owned by their respective photographers.
 Each found online from google photos.
+Both the All_Images and Assets folders need to be downloaded into folders named the same as seen.